sonusathyadas/K8S-Microservices/Chapter3.md

    * The `eventsvc` container is also created by a `Dockerfile`.
 While running the `docker-compose` it build the image of application and runs the container.
    * The container is running on port number 80 and forwarded to external port 5001 for external access.
    * `eventsvc` service depends on `sqlsvc` and `identitysvc`.
-   * Need to set the database connection string and Jwt token parameters using the environment variables.
-The environment variable values are defined in the `.env` file.
+   * Neet to set the database connection string and Jwt token parameters using the environment variables.
-   #### `eventui` service
-   * The `eventui` application image is also created by a `Dockerfile`.
-While running the `docker-compose` it build the image of application and runs the container.
-   * The container is running on port number 80 and forwarded to external port 5002 for external access.
-   * `eventui` service depends on `sqlsvc`, `identitysvc` and `eventsvc` services.
-   * You need to set the `SpaSettings:IdentityApiUrl` and `SpaSettings:EventApiUrl` environment variables.
 The environment variable values are defined in the `.env` file.
 8. Create a new file with the name `.env`.
 This file defines the values for the environment variables defined in the `docker-compose.yml` file.
 While running the docker compose tool picks the `.env` file to get the variable values.
 Add the following lines in the `.env` file.
     ```
     ACCEPT_EULA=Y